willfaught/willfaught.github.io/content/blog/2011-06-28-phil-harrison-on-the-future.md

 tags:
 - interesting
 - games
-title: Phil Harrison on the future
+title: Phil Harrison On The Future
 ---

 Good interview.
 Interesting thoughts on the future of gaming.